AviMualem/Distributed-Sagas-Defined/README.md

 # Distributed-Sagas-Defined
 This is where the distributed magic happens.
-This repository contains implementaion for a SEC component.
+This repository contains implementaion for a generic saga execution coordinator.

-# Prerequisites:
+## Prerequisites:
-## Creating a local mongodb replica set
+### Creating a local mongodb replica set
 Due to the fact the services composing the saga needs to be idempotent in requests they are processing
 they need to be based a persistency solution that supports transactions.